day8/re-frame/README.md

 Some events handlers will need to initiate an async server connection (e.g. GET or POST something).

-The initiating event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.
+The initiating event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch a new event.
 They should never attempt to modify `app-db` themselves.
 That is always done in a handler.

 **Notes**: